 Alençon is famous for its lace-makingOrne Tourisme

-8) Lace-making was established in Alençon during the 16th Century by Colbert, to reduce the dependence of the French royal court on expensive Venetian lace.
+8) Speaking of which, lace-making was established in Alençon during the 16th Century by to reduce the dependence of the French royal court on expensive Venetian lace.